-As of December 31, 2021, there were 40,689,975 shares of our common stock, which excludes the 700,549 shares that we have already issued to Lincoln Park under the Purchase Agreement.
-Although the Purchase Agreement provides that we may sell up to an aggregate of \$50,000,000 of our common stock to Lincoln Park, only 8,133,926 shares of our common stock are being offered under this prospectus to Lincoln Park, which represents the 142,939 shares that we have already issued to Lincoln Park as Commitment Shares under the Purchase Agreement, 557,610 Initial Purchase Shares and 7,433,377 additional shares which may be issued to Lincoln Park in the future under the Purchase Agreement, if and when we sell shares to Lincoln Park under the Purchase Agreement.
+As of January 24, 2022, there were 40,689,975 shares of our common stock, including the 142,939 shares that we have already issued to Lincoln Park under the Purchase Agreement.
+Although the Purchase Agreement provides that we may sell up to an aggregate of \$50,000,000 of our common stock to Lincoln Park, only 8,133,926 shares of our common stock are being offered under this prospectus to Lincoln Park, which represents the 142,939 shares that we have already issued to Lincoln Park under the Purchase Agreement and 7,990,987 additional shares which may be issued to Lincoln Park in the future under the Purchase Agreement, if and when we sell shares to Lincoln Park under the Purchase Agreement.
 Depending on the market prices of our common stock at the time we elect to issue and sell shares to Lincoln Park under the Purchase Agreement, we may need to register for resale under the Securities Act additional shares of our common stock in order to receive aggregate gross proceeds equal to the \$50,000,000 total commitment available to us under the Purchase Agreement.
 If all of the 8,133,926 shares offered by Lincoln Park under this prospectus were issued and outstanding as of the date hereof, such shares would represent approximately 19.99% of the total number of shares of our common stock outstanding as of the date hereof.
 If we elect to issue and sell more than the 8,133,926 shares offered under this prospectus to Lincoln Park, which we have the right, but not the obligation, to do, we must first register for resale under the Securities Act any such additional shares, which could cause additional substantial dilution to our stockholders.
 The number of shares ultimately offered for resale by Lincoln Park is dependent upon the number of shares we sell to Lincoln Park under the Purchase Agreement.

-Under applicable Nasdaq rules, in no event may we issue or sell to Lincoln Park under the Purchase Agreement shares of our common stock in excess of the Exchange Cap of 8,133,926 shares (including the Commitment Shares), which represents 19.99% of the shares of our common stock outstanding immediately prior to the execution of the Purchase Agreement, unless (i) we obtain stockholder approval to issue shares of our common stock in excess of the Exchange Cap or (ii) the average price of all applicable sales of our common stock to Lincoln Park under the Purchase Agreement equals or exceeds \$6.42 per share (which represents the lower of (A) the official closing price of our common stock on Nasdaq on the trading day immediately preceding the date of the Purchase Agreement and (B) the average official closing price of our common stock on Nasdaq for the five consecutive trading days ending on the trading day immediately preceding the date of the Purchase Agreement, adjusted such that the transactions contemplated by the Purchase Agreement are exempt from the Exchange Cap limitation under applicable Nasdaq rules).
+Under applicable Nasdaq rules, in no event may we issue or sell to Lincoln Park under the Purchase Agreement shares of our common stock in excess of the Exchange Cap of 8,133,926 shares (including the Commitment Shares), which represents 19.99% of the shares of our common stock outstanding immediately prior to the execution of the Purchase Agreement, unless (i) we obtain stockholder approval to issue shares of our common stock in excess of the Exchange Cap or (ii) the average price of all applicable sales of our common stock to Lincoln Park under the Purchase Agreement equals or exceeds \$6.42 per share (which represents the lower of (A) the official closing price of our common stock on Nasdaq on the trading day immediately preceding the date of the Purchase Agreement and (B) the average official closing price of our common stock on Nasdaq for the five consecutive trading days ending on the trading day immediately preceding the date of the Purchase Agreement are exempt from the Exchange Cap limitation under applicable Nasdaq rules).
 In any event, the Purchase Agreement specifically provides that we may not issue or sell any shares of our common stock under the Purchase Agreement if such issuance or sale would breach any applicable rules or regulations of the Nasdaq Capital Market.